docker/docs/docker-for-mac/networking.md

 - /mackit/networking/
 title: Networking features in Docker for Mac
 ---
+{% assign Arch = 'Mac' %}

-Docker for Mac provides several networking features to make it easier to use.
+Docker for {{Arch}} provides several networking features to make it easier to use.

 ## Features

 ### VPN Passthrough

-Docker for Mac's networking can work when attached to a VPN.
-To do this, Docker for Mac intercepts traffic from the `HyperKit` and injects it into macOS as if it originated from the Docker application.
+Docker for {{Arch}}'s networking can work when attached to a VPN.
+To do this, Docker for {{Arch}} intercepts traffic from the containers and injects it into Windows as if it originated from the Docker application.

 ### Port Mapping